-Semester Credit Hours Lecture Lab Contact Hours
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 3 0 45

-- Identify the company roles and team roles and responsibilities related to the game development process. - a.
-Describe the elements of leadership and the qualities necessary to become a successful leader. - b.
+- 1. Identify the company roles and team roles and responsibilities related to the game development process. - a.
+Describe the elements of leadership and the gualities necessary to become a successful leader. - b.
 Identify the company roles related to the game development process. - c.
 Identify game development team roles involved in the game development process. - d.
 Explain the phases associated with developing a game from concept to completion. - e.
 Explain the Five-Stage Team Management Model and how it can be used in the game development process. - f.
 Explain and demonstrate how to conduct meetings. - g.
 Identify the various stages of quality assurance (QA) for game development. - 2.
 Apply time and project management skills. - a.
 Explain the components of each stage in the game development process. - b.
 Describe the milestones in project management and how they are accomplished. - c.
 Create a one-page high concept game design document to showcase an original game idea. - d.
 Using the one-page high concept game design document, create a ten-page original game design proposal document that contains a title page, game outline, targeted audience, genre specification, character summary, gameplay synopsis, game world description, game experience, game mechanics, enemies, multi-player capabilities, bonus materials, and monetization. - 3.
 Produce job-application documents for employment in the gaming industry. - a.
 Create a professional cover letter, professional resume, and participate in a mock interview. - 4.
 Explain the importance of audience knowledge and target marketing in game design technology. - a.
 Discuss how game companies and publishers work together to bring a game to market. - b.
 Discuss target markets and how to get a video game sold. - c.
 Explain demographic segregation and how it is used in the marketing campaign. - d.
 Describe the marketing tools and how each can be used to attract buyers to a product. - e.
 Compare and contrast the areas of the distribution process. - f.
 Understand the relevance of company mission, objectives, and goals for the process of marketing strategies. - g.
 Discuss contracts between game companies and publishers. - h.
 Describe the connect between game product life cycles and marketing strategies. - i.
 Research and analyze the economics of the video game industry. - j.
 Investigate cost versus profit for video games. - k.
 Understand how game analytics are used to inform the design process.

-Course Number and Name: IMT 2153 2D Character Animation Design creating quality 2D animation.
+Course Number and Name: IMT 2153 2D Chara icter Animat ion Design Description: In this course, students will explore in-depth advanced techniques for creating quality 2D animation.
 This course is designed to teach advanced application of 2D techniques that build upon the basics learned in IMT 1114 Introduction to Animation and Simulation.
 Students will create their own characters, storyboards, and final animation of a short piece utilizing digital animation software.
-(Suggested Software: Moho Pro, Adobe
+(Suggested Software: Moho Pro, Adobe Animate) Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60